 As periodontitis progresses, other symptoms appear, such as: loose teeth, gingival retraction, tenderness, loss of alveolar bone, resulting in tooth loss.

 Therapy of gum disease

 Laser treatment of periodontal pockets that contributes to the destruction of bacteria present in periodontal pockets and further helps to regenerate the tissues affected by this disease.

 Topical application of drugs in the pockets themselves, which has been proven to act on pathogenic bacteria present in the pockets.
 They can be used as topical medications: antibiotic gels and hyaluronic acid.
 Keep the pictures the same.

 In PHI "Dr. Nina", our goal is for patients to receive less painful and effective treatment.
-Depending on the stage of the disease, the therapy is different.

 - Tartar cleaning